Azure/Enterprise-Scale/docs/EnterpriseScale-Contribution.md

 ## Contribution Guide

 ### Enterprise Scale Committee
-The North Star Committee and its members (aka Committee Members) are the primary caretakers of the North Star repo including language, design, and contoso implementation.
+The Enterprise Scale Committee and its members (aka Committee Members) are the primary caretakers of the Enterprise-Scale and AzOps repos including language, design, and reference implementations.

 ### Current Committee Members